 OneCare Vermont is bringing value-based care to Vermont—changing the way we pay for and deliver care in order to reduce costs and improve the quality of care.
 The OneCare Vermont model employs three core capabilities: network performance management, data & analytics, and payment reform.

-The first step in network performance management is to getting providers into a value based care model is through the contracts OneCare negotiates on behalf of its member providers.
+The first step in network performance management to get providers into a value based care model is through the contracts OneCare negotiates on behalf of its member providers.
 There are currently over 5,000 providers who are members of OneCare Vermont and OneCare negotiates contracts on their behalf with Medicaid, Medicare, and commercial insurers.

 Once those contracts are in place, it is then OneCare’s job to help providers succeed.
 OneCare does this through its additional core capabilities: providing data & analytics on provider’s patient populations and stabilizing costs through OneCare’s innovative payment reform model’s predictable payments.